SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 is a deviation from a more pure form of government---the constitutional government or polity---in which the many rule in the interests of the poor.
-Although modern western writers treat democracies as the gold-standard of government Furthermore, Engels and Lenin argue that the state is a machine for oppression of one class by another, in democratic republics no less than in monarchies.
+Although modern western writers treat democracies as the gold-standard of government, the interests of the poor Furthermore, Engels and Lenin argue that the state is a machine for oppression of one class by another, in democratic republics no less than in monarchies.

 ## thesis